Blooket000/Gimkit-Hacks/README.md

   - Automatically buys the next upgrade when possible with the ability to toggle upgrades to purchase
 - Set Claps
   - Adds any amount of claps, including negative numbers, to the counter when the game has finished
+- Buy & Use Powerups
+  - Buy specific or all powerups through the GUI
+  - Use the powerups on yourself or others
+- Buy & Apply Themes
+  - Buy specific or all themes and apply them

 </details>
 <details>